advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 node App.js
 ```

+# **API reference**
+If your project is small, then we can add the reference docs in the readme.
+For larger projects, it is better to provide links to where the API reference documentation is documented.

+# **Tests**
+This is the section where you mention all the different tests that can be performed with code examples

+# **How to Use?**

 Open http://localhost:3000/home to view the homepage in your browser.

 ## In the Home Page, you can:

   ### A) Specify your Round Trip Details:
-  In the home page you can specify the dates of your departure and return, cabin class, number of travellers, and then click "Search" in order to find departure flights that match your preferences.
+    In the home page you can specify the dates of your departure and return, cabin class, number of travellers,
+    and then click "Search" in order to find departure flights that match your preferences.

   ### B) Choose Departure Flight:
-  After clicking search, a list of all departure flights matching your search criteria will be displayed, from which you can choose your preferred departure flight.
+    After clicking search, a list of all departure flights matching your search criteria will be displayed,
+    from which you can choose your preferred departure flight.

   ### C) Choose Return Flight:
-  After choosing a departure flight, click 'return flight' to view the list of return flights that match your search criteria, from which you can choose your preferred return flight.
+    After choosing a departure flight, click 'return flight' to view the list of return flights that match your
+    search criteria, from which you can choose your preferred return flight.

   ### D) Reserve a flight:
     Next, you can reserve a flight by clicking 'Confirm Reservation'.

     If you are not logged in, you will be prompted your username and password first.

     If you do not have an account click "I Don't Have an Account" so you can sign up.

+  ### E) Find News About Our Top Destinations:
+    At the bottom of the Home Page, you will find some interesting news about OverReact's top destinations.

-## In the Profile Page, you can:
+  ## In My Profile Page, you can:

-  ### A)Change Your Personal Details
+    A)Change Your Personal Details

-  ### B) View Your Upcoming Flights:
+    B) View Your Upcoming Flights:

        a) Cancel Reservation

        b) Edit Reservation

          1) Change Seats

          2) Change Departure Flight

          3) Change Return Flight

        c) Email Yourself Your Trip Itenrary

-### Find News About Our Top Destinations:
-If you scroll down, you will find some interesting news about OverReact's top 3 destinations.